YurinDoctrine/HatLoads/README.md

     </a>
 </p>

-HatSploit collection of generic payloads designed to provide a wide range of attacks without having to spend time writing new ones.
+HatLoads is a HatSploit collection of generic payloads designed to provide a wide range of attacks without having to spend time writing new ones.

 ## Features